christianfosli/dotfiles/README.md

 # dotfiles

 I use this repo to backup and keep in sync my bash/git/tmux ++ config files.
-I'm mostly using WSL these days.
+I go a bit back and forth between Fedora Linux and WSL with Ubuntu.

 **I advise against using these dotfiles directly.
 Some commands may only work specifically on my set-up or in my workflow.